History of construction: Materials

-The great Roman development in building materials was the use of hydraulic lime mortar called Roman cement.
+The great Roman development in building materials was the use of hydraulic lime mortar called Roman concrete.
 Previous cultures had used lime mortars but by adding volcanic ash called a pozzolana the mortar would harden under water thus creating a self-healing cement.
 This provided them with a strong material for bulk walling.
 They used brick or stone to build the outer skins of the wall and then filled the cavity with massive amounts of concrete, effectively using the brickwork as permanent shuttering (formwork).
 Later they used wooden shuttering that was removed for the concrete to cure.

 An example of a temple made of Roman concrete in the 1st century BC is the Temple of Vesta in Tivoli, Italy.
 The concrete was made of nothing more than rubble and mortar.
 It was cheap and very easy to produce and required relatively unskilled labour to use, enabling the Romans to build on an unprecedented scale.
 They not only used it for walls but also to form arches, barrel vaults and domes, which they built over huge spans.
 The Romans developed systems of hollow pots for making their domes and sophisticated heating and ventilation systems for their thermal baths.

 The Romans substituted bronze for wood in the roof truss(s) of the Pantheon's portico which was commissioned between 27 BC and 14 AD.
 The bronze trusses were unique but in 1625 Pope Urban VIII had the trusses replaced with wood and melted the bronze down for other uses.
 The Romans also made bronze roof tiles.

 Lead was used for roof covering material and water supply and waste pipes.
 The Latin name for lead is plumbum, thus plumbing.
 Romans also made use of glass in construction with colored glass in mosaics and clear glass for windows.
 Glass came to be fairly commonly used in windows of public buildings.
 Central heating in the form of a hypocaust, a raised floor heated by the exhaust of a wood or coal fire.